 How to Add Windshield Washer Fluid

-Okay, let’s assume you’re filling your car with washer fluid for the first time, or are replacing he solution for a better one.
+Okay, let’s assume you’re filling your car with washer fluid for the first time or are replacing the solution with a better one.
 Here are five easy steps to follow.

 Open the hood of your car

-The washer fluid is usually located near the base of the windshield, at the back of the engine bay.
-The reservoir is clear so you can see whether there is fluid inside.
+The washer fluid is usually located near the windshield base, at the back of the engine bay.
+The reservoir is clear, so you can see whether there is fluid inside.

 Check the level of the fluid